GoAuditsGoAudits

 2. What are Infection Prevention and Control (IPC) Principles?

-3. CQC Infection Control Requirements in Care Homes
+3. CQC Requirements for Infection Control in Care Homes

-4. 7 Key Strategies to Prevent and Control Infection in Care Homes
+4. 7 Key Strategies for Infection Control in Care Homes

 Common Sources of Infection in Care Homes